wxllow/applemusicrp/README.md

 - That's it!
 You should now see a 🎵 icon in your menu bar :)!

 ## Building

-### Windows

-`pip install wheel py2exe pypresence pyinstaller pywin32 psutil pystray pillow dialite`

-`.\build.bat`

 ### macOS

 **If you want to build a universal application, make sure you are using [Python 3.9.x universal2 from Python's website](https://www.python.org/downloads/macos/) and not the homebrew version.**

 `brew install create-dmg`

-`python3 -m pip install wheel py2app rumps pypresence dialite`
+`python3 -m pip install wheel py2app rumps pypresence dialite coverpy`

 `chmod +x ./build.zsh; ./build.zsh`

+### Windows

+`pip install wheel py2exe pypresence pyinstaller pywin32 psutil pystray pillow dialite coverpy`

+`.\build.bat`

 ## Planned Features